Getting to uni

 Liverpool station is also wheelchair accessible with a portable boarding ramp.
 There are lifts, payphones and toilets at this station.

-Buses stop right outside Liverpool City Campus and also at Liverpool Train Station and Interchange which is a short 8-minute walk from Liverpool City Campus.
+Buses stop right outside the Ngara Ngura Building and also at the Liverpool Transport hub.
 These are some of the routes you can catch, coming into Liverpool from a wide range of areas:

 M90, Tway T80, 805, 866, 865, 804, 803, 808, 823, 807, 808, 819, 827, 806, 851, 852, 854, 870, 871, 872, 901, 902, 903, 904, Liverpool City Council - FREE Community Shuttle Bus.

-If you prefer to bike it into uni, we have bicycle stands.
-There is also Bicycle stands at Liverpool Train Station if you prefer to leave your bike there.
+If you prefer to bike it into uni, we have bicycle stands in the basement.
+There are also bicycle stands at Liverpool Train Station if you prefer to leave your bike there.

 We want to encourage Aboriginal and Torres Strait Islanders to study at Western.
 So, we offer you access to a great range of services, like career advice, tutors, medical help, counselling, computers, study spaces, a kitchen and printing facilities – even opportunities to study abroad.